Lentil Chickpea Soup

 (Note: the full recipe is at the bottom of the page)

-- Add garlic, spices and give a good stir
+- Add garlic and spices and give a good stir.

-- Legumes: black beans, white beans, pinto beans (I mean, the canned ones) work just fine.
+- Legumes: Black beans, white beans, and pinto beans (canned) work just fine.
 You can also use only lentils, but adjust the amount of broth accordingly.

-- Leafy greens: you can swap swiss chard or kale for spinach.
-Make sure the stems are removed, the leaves chopped, and cook until tender.
+- Leafy greens: You can swap Swiss chard or kale for spinach.
+Remove the stems, chop the leaves, and cook until tender.

-- Soffritto: onion, carrot and celery make a flavorsome base called soffritto.
-If you don’t have these veggies on hand, skip this step and start the recipe with garlic and spices instead.
+- Soffritto: onion, carrot, and celery make a flavorsome base called soffritto.
+If you don’t have these veggies, skip this step and start the recipe with garlic and spices instead.

-- Broth: I use this low-sodium vegetable broth, but you can use only hot water or regular vegetable or chicken broth if you wish.
-But adjust the seasoning accordingly at the end as you never really know how strong the salt from the broth is.
+- Broth: I use this low-sodium vegetable broth, but you can use only hot water or regular vegetable or chicken broth.
+Adjust the seasoning accordingly at the end, as you never really know how strong the salt from the broth is.

 Looking for more lentil soup recipes?